Choosing a Pool Builder can be a daunting task

 - How long do you expect the permit process to take?
 The builder you choose will likely have to apply for a permit and comply with all requirements.
-This process can take time and be very thorough.
+This process can take time and be very thorough and will often play a big part in the time it takes to build the pool.
 It may include a review of property surveys, site plans, design drawings, etc. Also, inspections of the work to ensure compliance to code.
 Asking this question will give you a sense of how familiar they are with the process and what’s required for your project.

 - I saw mostly good reviews online, but can you explain…(give example of bad review).
 They should know the customer and situation and be able to give you an acceptable answer.
 You want to know that they tried to set things right and make the customer happy.

 * Regarding online reviews, it is also helpful to ask the builder how many pools they have built in the last year.
 The number of bad reviews should be proportional to the number of pools.
 For example, 4-5 bad reviews one year for a builder who built 200 pools is acceptable.
 However, if they have 4-5 bad reviews and only built 20 pools, that is a big red flag.